Rangi42/polishedcrystal/FAQ.md

 ### What do blessings and photographs do?

 Daily blessings in Ecruteak City and photographs in Cianwood City make your Pokémon happier, just like haircuts or grooming.

+### What is the Judge Machine?

+The Judge Machine in Goldenrod City's PokéCom Center shows your Pokémon's EVs (effort) and IVs (potential).
+To unlock it, breed at least one Egg and then talk to the engineer working on it.

+### What are the "door-shaped grooves" in the Ruins of Alph and Route 47?

+Those are opened up after you catch all 28 Unown and talk to the scientist who gave you the Unown Dex.

 ### I don't like non-canon Pokémon types!